-Tell your doctor or nurse if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking any other medicines, dietary supplements, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

-Other medicines and ERYTHROMYCIN-LINK may interfere with each other.
+Other medicines and ERYTHROMYCIN SXP may interfere with each other.

 These include:

-- medicines used to prevent blood clotting, such as warfarin and acenocoumarol - diltiazem, verapamil, felodipine and mibefradil, medicines used to treat high blood pressure and some heart conditions - digoxin, a medicine used to treat heart failure - omeprazole and cimetidine, used to prevent ulcers by reducing amount of acid produced in stomach

-- theophylline, a medicine used to treat asthma - some medicines used for epilepsy such as phenytoin, carbamazepine, hexobarbital, phenobarbital or valproate - triazolam, zopiclone, hexobarbital and midazolam, used to treat sleeplessness - nefazodone and St. John's wort, medicines used to treat depression - alprazolam used to treat anxiety disorders - methylprednisolone, a corticosteroid - ciclosporin, used to prevent organ transplant rejection or to treat certain problems with the immune system - tacrolimus, another medicine used to prevent organ transplant rejection - mizolastine and ebastine, medicines used to treat allergies such as hay fever - ritonavir, used to treat infections in patients with advanced HIV infection - rifabutin, rifampicin, clindamycin, lincomycin, chloramphenicol, streptomycin, colistin and bactericidal beta- lactam antibiotics (e.g. penicillin, cephalosporin) - medicines used to treat fungal infections such as ketoconazole, itraconazole, fluconazole - bromocriptine, used to treat various conditions including Parkinson's Disease - vinblastine, a medicine used to treat Hodgkin's Disease - sildenafil, used to treat erectile dysfunction in adult males - colchicine, used for pain relief in gout - alfentanil, a medicine used for pain relief during anaesthesia - cilostazol, a medicine used in the treatment of painful calves, due to poor blood flow to the muscles - diphenoxylate with atropine used to treat diarrhoea - · opiates used as analgesics.
+- Anticoagulants e.g. warfarin, acenocoumarol and rivaroxaban (used to thin the blood) - diltiazem, verapamil, felodipine and mibefradil, medicines used to treat high blood pressure and some heart conditions - digoxin, a medicine used to treat heart failure - omeprazole and cimetidine, used to prevent ulcers by reducing amount of acid produced in stomach - theophylline, a medicine used to treat asthma - some medicines used for epilepsy such as phenytoin, carbamazepine, hexobarbital, phenobarbital or valproate - triazolam, zopiclone, hexobarbital and midazolam, used to treat sleeplessness - nefazodone and St. John's wort, medicines used to treat depression - alprazolam used to treat anxiety disorders - · methylprednisolone, a corticosteroid - ciclosporin, used to prevent organ transplant rejection or to treat certain problems with the immune system - tacrolimus, another medicine used to prevent organ transplant rejection - mizolastine and ebastine, medicines used to treat allergies such as hay fever - ritonavir, used to treat infections in patients with advanced HIV infection - rifabutin, rifampicin, clindamycin, lincomycin, chloramphenicol, streptomycin, colistin and bactericidal beta- lactam antibiotics (e.g. penicillin, cephalosporin) - medicines used to treat fungal infections such as ketoconazole, itraconazole, fluconazole - bromocriptine, used to treat various conditions including Parkinson's Disease - vinblastine, a medicine used to treat Hodgkin's Disease - sildenafil, used to treat erectile dysfunction in adult males - colchicine, used for pain relief in gout. - alfentanil, a medicine used for pain relief during anaesthesia - cilostazol, a medicine used in the treatment of painful calves, due to poor blood flow to the muscles - diphenoxylate with atropine used to treat diarrhoea. - · opiates used as analgesics

-These medicines may be affected by ERYTHROMYCIN-LINK or may affect how well it works.
+These medicines may be affected by ERYTHROMYCIN SXP or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.